-As early as the late 1730s, New London's first 'beacon' was established at Harris' Point on the west bank of the 'Harbor's Mouth', where the Thames River meets Long Island Sound.
+As early as the late 1730s, New London's first 'beacon' was established at Harris Point on the west bank of the 'Harbour's Mouth', where the Thames River meets Long Island Sound.
 The beacon was associated with a military position - to be lit only to provide warning (to the main battery at the downtown New London Parade) against the approach of the French fleet.

-The original harbor lighthouse was built in the colonial era, in the reigns of Kings George II and III.
+The original harbor lighthouse was built in the colonial era, across the reigns of Kings George II and III.
 The land was purchased in 1759.
-The actual 1761 lighthouse construction cost about £ 715, roughly $285,000 in 2010 dollars, with 70% paid with private financing – a lottery, another 30% ultimately paid with Connecticut colony tax revenues.
+The actual 1761 lighthouse construction cost about £715, roughly $285,000 in 2010 dollars, with 70% paid with private financing – a lottery, another 30% ultimately paid with Connecticut colony tax revenues.

 The 1761 printed plan of the Lottery includes the following statement, promoting the utility of the proposed New London Harbor lighthouse: ... (shipping) ... will be conducted to the safe Harbour of New London; and those bound Eastward or Westward, will be Directed by the said Light-House, to go out, or come in, through the Horse Race (aka ‘the Race’ where Long Island Sound opens up to the Atlantic Ocean) and proceed their course.

 The original New London Harbor Light was made of stone, 64 feet tall and 24 feet around at the base.
 The date of the first lighting was November 7th, 1761.

 This activity prompted Benedict Arnold to target and burn down New London in 1781, having landed his troops on the beach near the lighthouse then marching into town.